Radii of proton emitters

 As stated above, due to their long lifetimes, proton emitters are splendid examples of complex-energy resonant states \cite{Ferreira1997,Maglione1999,Rykaczewski1999,Kruppa2000,Barmore2000,Wang2017,Wang2018}.
 Broad proton resonances can also be described in terms of the TDSE \cite{Talou1998,Talou1999,Oishi2014,Oishi2023,Oishi2025,Wang2021,Wang2023}.
 In this study, we use both methods to investigate and interpret complex rms radii of proton-unbound states.

-\paragraph{Method.} --- This study focuses on single-proton emitters, in which the valence proton is coupled to the daughter nucleus (core) \cite{Buck1992,Aberg1997}.
+\textit{Method} ---This study focuses on single-proton emitters, in which the valence proton is coupled to the daughter nucleus (core) \cite{Buck1992,Aberg1997}.
 The effective radial nucleon-core potential, $V(r)$, includes the nuclear interaction in the form of a Woods-Saxon (WS) potential with the spin-orbit term, the Coulomb interaction, and the centrifugal potential.
-The solutions of the Schr\"odinger equation with the potential $V$ that have purely outgoing asymptotic are Gamow/resonant states.
+The solutions of the Schr\"odinger equation with the potential $V$ that have purely outgoing asymptotic are resonant (Gamow) states.
 The resonant eigenfunction $\Phi^{J\ell M}(k,\boldsymbol{r})=\psi_{J\ell}(k,r)Y_{J\ell M}(\Omega)$ has angular quantum numbers $(J,\ell,M)$ and corresponds to momentum $k$ with energy $E=\hbar^2 k^2/2\mu$.
 To ensure the outgoing asymptotic behavior, the radial wave function $u_{J\ell}(k,r) = r\psi_{J\ell}(k,r)$ is expanded in the Berggren basis \cite{Berggren1968,Michel2009}.
 The corresponding eigenenergy is complex, $\tilde{E} = Q_p - i\Gamma/2$, where $Q_p$ is the decay energy and $\Gamma$ is the decay width related to the half-life $T_{1/2} = \hbar \ln 2 / \Gamma$.

-Unlike in the standard Hilbert-space framework, resonant wave functions belong to the Rigged Hilbert space (RHS) \cite{Antoine2009,Michel2021}; they are not $L^2$ square-integrable.
-In RHS, both bound and resonant states are normalized according to a bi-orthogonal inner product \cite{Moiseyev1978}.
+Unlike in the standard Hilbert-space framework, resonant wave functions belong to the rigged Hilbert space (RHS) \cite{Antoine2009,Michel2021}; they are not $L^2$ square integrable.
+In RHS, both bound and resonant states are normalized according to a biorthogonal inner product \cite{Moiseyev1978}.
 For resonant states, the radial wave function $u_{J\ell}(k,r)$ asymptotically approaches the outgoing Coulomb wave function $H_{\ell,\eta}^+(kr)$, scaled by an asymptotic normalization coefficient (ANC) $a_{J\ell}(k)$ where $\eta $ is the Sommerfeld parameter.
 Since $H_{\ell,\eta}^+(kr)$ exhibits oscillatory behavior at large $r$, the contribution from the asymptotic region to the normalization integral largely cancels out.

 To avoid the divergence of the rms radius of resonant states, a complex radius $\tilde{r}_{\rm rms}$ can be introduced, defined as

 To evaluate this integral, the exterior complex scaling method is employed~\cite{Gyarmati1971} by introducing the rotated complex contour ${\cal C}$ corresponding to the complex-scaled radius $\tilde{r}$: